dandon1990/stirling-golf-community/README.md

 ### Navigation Bar
 * The navigation bar is present throughout the 3 pages and gives the user and clear way to naviagte through the website.
 * It has 3 links to the **Home**, **About** and **Sign-Up** pages.
-This will allow the user to switch between pages without the use of back or forawrd buttons.
+This will allow the user to switch between pages without the use of back or forward buttons.
 * The website **Logo** also links back to the website home page making for friendly user experience.

 ![Navigation bar and logo ](/assets/images/navigation-image.jpg)

 ### Landing Page
-*  The landing page includes an image of a golf hole with a contrasting text which allows the user what the site is about and where it will take place.
+*  The landing page includes an image of a golf hole with a contrasting text which allows the user know what the site is about and where it will take place.
-* The picture in this section let's the user know straught away that it is a golf website.
+* The picture in this section let's the user know straight away that it is a golf website.

 ![Hero image](/assets/images//landing-image.jpg)

 ### Home Page

 * The home page gives a brief introduction to the golf community and what it is about.
-* The image selected for the home page shows 2 golfers together helping each other putting.
+* The image selected for the home page shows two golfers together helping each other putting.
 This displays the environment the user will be experincing on participation.
 * There has been a link inserted at the bottom of the page for easy navigation on where the customer can find out more information on the times and loactions of the community.
-This is good user experiemce as they don't have to scroll to the top of the page to find out more.
+This is good user experience as they don't have to scroll to the top of the page to find out more.

 ![Golfers putting](/assets/images/home-image.jpg)